microsoft/vision-ai-developer-kit/samples/research/onnxruntime-sample/README.md

 # Develop and deploy an IoT Edge module OnnxRuntimeModule

 onnxruntime-sample IoT Edge solution sample is used to demo how to build and deploy an ONNX Runtime module.
-This sample will input camera preview RTSP stream, detect objects by a **Tiny YOLO V2** or **YOLO V3** ONNX model under CPU mode, and save the detection result result.jpg to the /data/misc/qmmf folder.
+This sample will input camera preview RTSP stream, detect objects by **Tiny YOLO V2** or other ONNX models under CPU mode, and save the detection result result.jpg to the /data/misc/qmmf folder.

 ## Setup Build Environment